Second Chance Scholarship

-Since 2007, TCC’s program has awarded 248 certificates of achievement and/or associate degrees to offenders who are incarcerated.
-Both male and female offenders have earned certificates in areas such as Business User, Hotel Management and Event Management.
-They have earned Associate of Science degrees in Business, Enterprise Development and more.
-These success stories are why TCC is committed to ensuring offenders who want to take classes are not denied due to lack of funding.
+Since late 2007, TCC has awarded 280 certificates of achievement and/or associate degrees to students who are incarcerated.
+Both male and female offenders have earned Certificates in areas such as Computers, Hotel & Restaurant Management, and Landscape Design.
+They have earned Associate degrees in Business, Enterprise Development and more.
+These success stories are why TCC is committed to ensuring offenders who are serious about changing their lives are not denied an education due to lack of funding.

 To date, most Second Chance Scholarship dollars have been used to fill the gap after the federal Youthful Offender Grant dollars have been exhausted.
 However, Congress did not renew this grant, which has been the financial base for TCC's Corrections Education Program for the past three years.
 The lack of funding makes the Second Chance Scholarship even more important.